 How Will Debt Consolidation Affect My Business Credit Score?

-If you have outstanding debt, you might already be seeing the negative effects on your credit score.
+If you have outstanding debt, you might already see the negative effects on your credit score.
 This condition is especially true if you have trouble keeping track of payment deadlines and find yourself paying bills later than you should.

 A business debt consolidation can help your credit score in these circumstances.
-Consolidating your debts can lower your credit utilization rate and diversify your credit history, which can give your business credit score a slight boost.
+Consolidating your debts can lower your credit utilization rate and diversify your credit history, giving your business credit score a slight boost.
 When your debts are rolled into one monthly payment, you’ll also find it easier to pay your bill on time.